evadinckel/CV/README.md

 I have taken on various jobs in media and digital services before applying to Makers Academy as my next career move.
-I am currently looking for opportunities in Product Management.
+Graduating from a web development bootcamp has been a great asset in my understanding of product development; I am currently looking for opportunities in Product Management.

 <a name="skills"></a>
-## Skills
+## Skills/Technologies

+● Agile Methodology / Product Management
+● Jira / Git-Github / Ruby / HTML-CSS / JavaScript, React
+● YouTube CMS / ZenDesk / ScheduAll / Subtitle Edit
+● London Academy of IT (2017): Responsive design and General Assembly (2018):
+Introduction to UX Design
+● French - Native; English - Fluent; Spanish - Advanced

 #### Collaborative/Communication skills